scicloj/tablecloth/docs/index.md

 Functions
 ---------

-This API doesn't provide any statistical, numerical or date/time functions.
+This API doesn’t provide any statistical, numerical or date/time functions.
 Use below namespaces:

 | Namespace                              | functions                                 |
 |----------------------------------------|-------------------------------------------|